Questions we get… daily

 What boats do you use?

 Two of our boats are 25-foot sport boats with seating aft, amidships, and in the bow (front) — plenty of space for your group of (up to) 6.
-Even though they are “sport” boats (and certainly can go fast), you pick the speed that’s comfortable for your party and schedule.
-Call if you need something larger or with an enclosed cabin.
-With enough advance notice, we can occasionally accommodate these requests (typically on weekdays).
+Even though they are “sport” boats (and can go fast), you pick the speed that’s comfortable for your party and your schedule.
+Call if you need something larger or with an enclosed climate-controlled cabin.
+With enough advance notice, we can occasionally accommodate alternative boat requests (typically on weekdays).

 Can I bring my 2-year-old?